Spirit of London Awards

 The Spirit of London Awards is an awards ceremony that awards young people for their talent across London and the UK, in the arts, media, sport, campaigning and education.
-The project was created by the Damilola Taylor Trust in 2009 as a way of addressing the imbalance young people are portrayed by the national media by creating a Community Oscars for young people to rival the MOBO Awards and the BAFTAs.
+The project was created by the Gary Trowsdale in 2009 as a way of addressing the imbalance young people are portrayed by the national media by creating a Community Oscars for young people to rival the MOBO Awards and the BAFTAs.
 SOLA is also a youth movement aimed at decreasing crime by young people, decreasing poverty and ensuring every young person reaches their potential.
 They do this by working in conjunction with the Greater London Authority, local government and Parliament.

 Supporters include David Cameron PM, Frank Warren, Leona Lewis, Brooke Kinsella, Noel Clarke, Diversity, Boris Johnson and Rio Ferdinand.
 It is supported by Barclays, The Sun, Team GB, Kiss 100, Working Links, PlayStation and many other organizations and companies.

 The first Spirit of London Awards was held on 27 November 2009, at the Alexander Palace in London.
 The second awards took place 27 November 2010, at The O2 Arena IndigO2 in London.
 The 2011 awards took place at the Royal Albert Hall on 20 November 2011 and the 2012 awards took place on 10 December 2012 at The O2 Arena.

 Before each awards night there is a reception at 10 Downing Street so the short-listed nominees can meet the prime minister of the United Kingdom.
 The prime ministers to have greeted and congratulated the nominees so far are Gordon Brown and David Cameron.